 - Case Studies

-- Companies and entrepreneurs like to talk about themselves, so take advantage of that to create in-depth case studies about their operations.
+- Companies and entrepreneurs like to talk about themselves, so take advantage of creating in-depth case studies about their operations.
 You can also learn some of their tricks as you do.

 - Being able to offer detailed downloadable resources is a great strength for a website.
-By leveraging input from a lot of people, you can write a high-quality ebook in relatively little time.
+By leveraging input from many people, you can write a high-quality ebook in relatively little time.

 These are perfect for collaboration, but as long as you break up the tasks sensibly, you can make almost any project collaborative— so if you have a great content idea, give it a try.